Many lupus patients experience serious heart problems, ranging from heart valve disease to heart attacks, as a result of their disease activity.

 Rhythm disorders (arrhythmias): These disorders cause the heart to beat too fast, too slow and/or irregularly, can also occur due to myocardial complications (for example, myocarditis).
 In rare occasions, myocardial problems can lead to severe arrhythmias and heart failure.

-Accelerated atherosclerosis: SLE patients have increased risk for atherosclerosis.
+Accelerated atherosclerosis: Lupus patients have increased risk for atherosclerosis.
 Early and accelerated rate of atherosclerosis in lupus is not fully explained by the traditional risk factors for atherosclerosis (mainly the Framingham risk factors).
-Lupus-related factors including inflammatory mechanisms, disease duration, steroid therapy, and renal disease also contribute to enhanced atherosclerosis in SLE.
+Lupus-related factors including inflammatory mechanisms, disease duration, steroid therapy, and renal disease also contribute to enhanced atherosclerosis in lupus.

 Pericarditis or pericardial effusion: The most frequent symptoms are tachycardia (heart beating too rapidly), breathlessness, and chest pain increased by deep breathing, coughing, or swallowing.
 These symptoms tend to get worse when the patient is lying down.